gtalarico/flask-vuejs-template/README.md

 The python buildpack will detect the `Pipfile` and install all the python dependencies.

-#### Release

-The `Procfile` will run Django migrations and then launch Django's app using gunicorn, as recommended by heroku.

 #### Production Sever Setup

 Here are the commands we need to run to get things setup on the Heroku side: